aplteam/HandleError/README.md

 That would result in something similar to this:

-createHTML

-: Boolean that defaults to 1.
+|`createHTML`        | Boolean that defaults to 1.
 A 0 suppresses the creation of the HTML file

-customFns

-: Name of a monadic function to be executed by "Process".
+|`customFns`         | Name of a monadic function to be executed by "Process".
 Useful to send an email, for example.
 Either specify a fully qualified name of specify `customFnsParent` as well.

-customFnsParent

-: Reference pointing to a namespace or an instance where `customFns` can be found.
+|`customFnsParent`   | Reference pointing to a namespace or an instance where `customFns` can be found.

-errorFolder

-: Folder that keeps the component file (crash), the HTML page and the error WS
+|`errorFolder`       | Folder that keeps the component file (crash), the HTML page and the error WS

-logFunction

-: Name of the logging function to be used.
+|`logFunction`       | Name of the logging function to be used.
 Either specify a fully qualified name of specify `logFunctionParent` as well.

-logFunctionParent

-: Reference pointing to a namespace or an instance where `logFunction` can be found.
+|`logFunctionParent` | Reference pointing to a namespace or an instance where `logFunction` can be found.

-off

-: By default this function executes `⎕OFF` with ""returnCode"" when in Runtime.
+|`off`               | By default this function executes `⎕OFF` with ""returnCode"" when in Runtime.
 A 0 suppressed this.

-returnCode

-: The return code passed on to `⎕OFF`
+|`returnCode`        | The return code passed on to `⎕OFF`

-saveCrash

-: Boolean that defaults to 1.
+|`saveCrash`         | Boolean that defaults to 1.
 A 0 suppresses the creation of #.Crash & a  component file saving this NS

-saveErrorWS

-: Boolean that defaults to 1.
+|`saveErrorWS`       | Boolean that defaults to 1.
 A 0 suppresses the creation of crash

-signal

-: When "off" is 0 and "signal" is not 0 then "signal" is signaled by "Process".
+|`signal`            | When "off" is 0 and "signal" is not 0 then "signal" is signaled by "Process".
 Can be used for a restart attempt.

-trapInternalErrors

-: By default all internal errors are trapped: "Process" should never crash in  an app.
+|`trapInternalErrors`| By default all internal errors are trapped: "Process" should never crash in  an app.

-windowsEventSource

-: Name of the Windows Event Log to write to.
+|`windowsEventSource`| Name of the Windows Event Log to write to.
 Ignored when empty.

-addToMsg

-:      Will be added to log file entries as well as Windows Event Log messages.
+|`addToMsg`          | Will be added to log file entries as well as Windows Event Log messages.
 Mainly for test cases